 After a short, unhappy stint in engineering in the early 1950s, Iacocca switched to sales, for which he proved to have a considerable aptitude.
 He was very successful at the regional level, attracting the attention of Ford Division general manager Robert McNamara, and was brought back to Dearborn in 1957.
 When McNamara became president of Ford in 1960 (and then left to become Secretary of Defense), Iacocca became general manager of Ford Division, a company vice president.
 He was 36 years old and he had missed his personal goal of becoming a VP by 35 by only one year.

 Even from this brief sketch, you make some reasonable suppositions about Iacocca’s personality: ambitious, proud, with a salesman’s aggressive attitude and the knowledge that he always had something to prove.
 These qualities kept him in touch with the priorities of a broad swath of working-class America, instincts that would serve him very well at Ford.
-Robert McNamara was an astute planner, an expert in the use statistics, but he never approached Iacocca’s visceral sense of what the public wanted.
+Robert McNamara was an astute planner and an expert in the use of statistics, but he never approached Iacocca’s visceral sense of what the public wanted.